justinbaltazar/haraka-mail-forwarding-plugin/README.md

 **Configuration**

 Haraka's documentation provides a [very thorough coverage of configuration options](http://haraka.github.io/core/CoreConfig/).
-I recommend properly configuring [DKIM](https://github.com/haraka/Haraka/blob/master/docs/plugins/dkim_sign.md) and SPF on the domain that will be forwarding emails to avoid emails from landing in spam.
+I recommend properly configuring [DKIM](https://github.com/haraka/Haraka/blob/master/docs/plugins/dkim_sign.md) SPF, and DMARC on the domain that will be forwarding emails to avoid emails from landing in spam.
 I also recommend setting up the `tls` plugin.
 I have included some of these configuration files in this repository.

 **Please do not forget to change the `secret` and `sender_domain` values in `config/srs.ini`**.

 An `.env` file should be kept in your main Haraka folder with the following keys: `MONGO_URI` and `MONGO_DB_NAME`.
-If these two values are not set on either the .env file or in the environment that this Haraka is being running, this plugin will throw an error.
+If these two values are not set on either the .env file or in the environment that this instance of Haraka is running, this plugin will throw an error.

 ### Tests
 To run tests, run `yarn test`.
 These tests were written using the `Sinon` and `assert` libraries and can be found in the `tests` directory.